CheeMinHao/CheeMinHao/README.md

 ### Hi, am Min Hao! 👋

-## Final Year Monash University Computer Science student 👨‍💻
+## Monash University Masters in AI Student 👨‍💻
-- Studying Advanced Computer Science Stream
+- Have studied Bachelors of Computer Science in Advanced Computer Science at Monash Malaysia
+- Currently studying at Monash Australia 🇦🇺
-- Have proficiency in Web Dev and Algorithms
+- Have proficiency in Full Stack Development, Algorithms, and ML/AI
 - Ex-Research Assistant in Monash.
 - Ex-MUSA School of IT Representative 2022
-- Looking into learning ML/AI and DevOps
+- GDSC Lead, MUMTEC Industrial Team, etc.
+- Club Advisor for Monash Tech Club
+- Trying to pursue my knowledge in ML/AI, also casually doing research :D
 - Love Coding and being involved with the business aspect of IT as well!

 ### Connect with me: